-The applicant has indicated that construction phasing is a consideration for this project.
-The submitted plans indicate a vertical phasing line between the higher and lower portions of the building, with the 10 storey portion built first in this scenario.
-Details are pending regarding the progression, timeline and materials used during the interim period between the first and second phase.
+The plans indicate possible phasing of the project with a vertical phasing line between the higher and lower portions of the building, with the 10 storey portion built first.
+Details are provided regarding the progression and design during the interim period between the first and second phase.